NativeScript/NativeScript/.github/ISSUE_TEMPLATE.md

 ### Did you verify this is a real problem with a search in [StackOverflow](http://stackoverflow.com/questions/tagged/nativescript)?

 ### Tell us about the problem
+Please, ensure your title is less than 50 characters and starts with a capital letter.
+We strive to follow the guidelines in the
+[How to Write a Git Commit Message] (http://chris.beams.io/posts/git-commit/) article for PR titles.

 ### Which version of NativeScript did you use (check the 'version' atrribute in the node_modules/tns-core-modules/package.json file)